- 540 views

-El Caminito del Rey trek, also known as the hike with the world’s most dangerous walkway, is situated in the Andalusian province of Málaga, Spain.
-Built along the near-vertical walls of the Gaitanes Gorge, the Caminito del Rey walkway is suspended 100 meters above the Guadalhorce River, which meanders serenely between the steep canyons of the ravine.
+Looking for outdoor adventure while on a Spain tour?
+El Caminito del Rey trek, also known as the hike with the world’s most dangerous walkway, might just be the answer.
+Situated in the Andalusian province of Málaga, Spain, and built along the near-vertical walls of the Gaitanes Gorge, the Caminito del Rey walkway is suspended 100 meters above the Guadalhorce River, which meanders serenely between the steep canyons of the ravine.

 Some time ago, the walkway fell into disrepair and soon became much too tempting for thrill-seekers looking for the ultimate challenge.
 El Caminito gained its more recent reputation as the world’s most dangerous walkway as a result of the many fatalities that occurred before it’s renovation and re-opening in 2015.

 |Start/end location||The El Caminito del Rey hike is a linear route which runs from Ardales in the north to El Chorro in the south|

 |Difficulty||Good health, physical fitness and moderate level of mental stamina are required of anyone attempting to cross the Caminito del Rey.
 The significant elevation in certain areas of the hike is not for the faint hearted.|